EPFL-LCN/pub-illing2019-nnetworks/readme.md

 ## Core source code

-You can find the core source code used by the above mentioned scripts in "src".
+You can find the core source code used by the above mentioned scripts in "core".
 This code is collected from three different frameworks,

 * autoencoders
 * lifintegrator
 * ratenets

 that were developed for different purposes.
-For that reason different scripts have different syntax.
+For that reason different the scripts have different syntax.
-The julia project environment (BioPlausibleShallowDeepLearning/, activated automatically in every script) should take care of all dependencies.
+The julia project environment (core/, activated automatically in every script) should take care of all dependencies.